 I want to tell you that it is completely possible to have a minimalist baby.
 Your baby needs very little, therefore you will need to buy very little (especially if you set up a baby registry – do that here).

 This minimalist baby list I have honed through 2 babies born into very small houses, each packed up as little ones so we can travel the world.
 Both thriving and happy little boys.

-And although I might be biased (OK totally biased) I think my kids are better for not having lots of different things they don’t need.
+And although I might be biased (OK I totally am) I think my kids are better for not having lots of different things they don’t need.

 If I was starting all over again there are some things I just wouldn’t bother with, so I wanted to share my must-have list for you.
 I really hope it helps if you decide to set up a minimalist baby registry – which you can do very easily on Amazon – check it out here.

 I could probably end this blog post right here by saying all babies need is a warm and quiet place to sleep, milk (from breast or bottle), something comfy and practical to wear, a method of transport and the love and attention of their parents.

 When I occasionally wander into baby gear stores, I wonder where we went so wrong.
 Cribs selling for over $1000, and all manner of features to make your head spin.
 No wonder I bought so many things when I was pregnant!
 I had no idea that babies needed so little.

 So here is my list of what to buy for a new baby – the essentials.

 OK, you’ve gone through labor and now have to dress your tiny little bundle.

 Some hospitals provide outfits for newborns during their hospital stay.
 That was the case for my first, but not my second.
 Ask when you do your hospital visit.